How to Become a Crime Scene Photographer

 Find out how to become a crime scene photographer.
 Research the education and training requirements and learn about the experience you need to advance your career in crime scene photography.

-Do I Want to Be a Crime Scene Photographer?
+Should I Become a Crime Scene Photographer?

 |Degree Level||Associate's degree|